imazen/resizer/docs/faq.md

 : Manual cropping is applied before automatic cropping, so you can use that to crop the image before auto-cropping takes effect.
 To auto-crop against 10% away from the top of the image, use this: `crop=0,10,0,0&cropxunits=100&cropyunits=100&mode=crop&width=570&height=1500&anchor=topcenter`.

 Can I resize the same image to different sizes?
-: Yes - there is no limit on how many sizes of an image can be created.
+: Yes, there is no limit on how many sizes of an image can be created.

 Is it possible to specify the width and height, and have your image resized and cropped to fit the aspect ratio, losing as little image area as possible?
 : Yes, and it is easy.
 Use ?width=x&amp;height=y&amp;mode=crop.